The Why, What, and How of Economic Revolution

 So now a couple of things seem pretty obvious from all of this.
 One is that capitalism relies on class divisions, on inequality.
 There really is no way around it, and I don’t mean that in the sense that it’s my opinion.
 Of course, in my opinion, it’s bad to have inequality, but that capitalism rests on inequality is a fact, whether you think it’s good or bad.

-Capitalism only works when there is one class with capital to buy the labor power of another class.
+Capitalism only works when there is one class with capital to invest in the labor power of another class.
 No matter how often we read in our history books that everyone has a chance, and that everyone can make it if only they picked themselves up by their bootstraps (by the way, what the hell are bootstraps?), as long as there is capitalism, there will always be one class working for the other (with coordinators in the middle, and the unemployed on the bottom to serve as a threat to the workers, and so on).
 One class will be largely impoverished and disenfranchised making wealth for the other class, and another class will dominate empowering and high-paying work, even if a handful of individuals from the working class “make it.”
 Those classes are not only unequal in their endpoint, but also in opportunity; it is undeniable that being born of a certain class you are incredibly likely to stay in that class, and that class privileges or lack thereof become more and more entrenched.

 Another issue is that there is a basic and unavoidable exploitation that takes place in capitalism, which becomes a lot clearer when you look at the outline with the Ms and Cs above.
 How are the capitalists making money?
 Somehow, something is getting produced by the workers that the workers aren’t keeping.
 The capitalist puts the workers to work in order to make wealth, but the workers have to produce more wealth than they will ever get to take home, or else the capitalist won’t make any money and the whole system becomes nonsensical.
 That’s where the profit comes from, after all.
-All the capitalist has to do is put the workers to work – by owning the field or the factory or the office – and pay the workers back a share of the wealth those workers produced, so they can live to work more the next day (by feeding, clothing, and housing her/him).
+All the capitalist has to do is put the workers to work – by owning the field or the factory or the office – and pay the workers back a share of the wealth those workers produced, in order to reproduce their ability to work more the next day (by feeding, clothing, and housing her/him).
 Essentially, the capitalist just owns the thing that makes it possible for the workers to work (like a field, seeds, and tools), and the workers go and plant and harvest and whatnot.
 Then the workers give it all over to the owner, who gives them back a share for their trouble, as if they didn’t do all of the work that produced the wealth to begin with.

 When you look at it that way, it seems rather silly to have the capitalist at all.
 But we’ll get to this later.
 The actual material exploitation that leaves so many suffering and impoverished is not the only problem with capitalism.